michaelnordmeyer/twentyfifteen-michaelnordmeyer/README.md

 # twentyfifteen-michaelnordmeyer

 Child theme to WordPress' Twenty Fifteen theme having only minor changes to my liking.
+Especially an extra archives page.